 It also brings up a feeling of competition as once someone supports you they are financially (and sometimes emotionally) invested in your succeeding so that they don’t miss out on their reward.

 In decision theory, loss aversion refers to people’s tendency to strongly prefer avoiding losses to acquiring gains.

 Kickstarter and Indiegogo are ideal platforms for promotion as they have a rabid community of people who browse their websites on an almost daily basis to support cool projects.

 This is organic traffic that you do not have to generate yourself as they are already on the lookout for cool stuff.
 FYI, for each of my projects, I received 30% of all funding through organic traffic on Kickstarter.

 Your crowdfunding backers are a great source of product feedback.
 With each of the projects I have run on Kickstarter, the product at the end of the campaign has been improved through feedback from the backer community throughout.

 If you do it right, many of these people become passionate about the product and want to help however they can to make it the best possible.

-However if you have a workable product idea that you want to validate and fund into potential future business then crowdfunding is the way to go.
+However, if you have a workable product idea that you want to validate and fund into a potential future business then crowdfunding is the way to go.
 It’s the only way we were able to launch and scale BestSelf.co the way we have.

 Last note, Not only is crowdfunding incredible for all the aspects I mentioned above, but it’s also really FUN.